 Agile values simplicity and optimising work efforts.
 Focusing on essential tasks, streamlining processes, and avoiding overcomplication contribute to efficiency and effectiveness in any project domain.
 Agile encourages simplicity in project execution by focusing on delivering value and minimising unnecessary complexity or work.
 By prioritising essential tasks and eliminating non-value-added activities, teams can streamline their processes, optimise efficiency, and avoid unnecessary delays.

 Encouraging self-organising teams applies beyond software development.
-By providing autonomy and trust, this Agile Project Management Principle empower teams to make decisions, collaborate, and deliver outstanding results.
+By providing autonomy and trust, this Agile Project Management Principle empowers teams to make decisions, collaborate effectively, and deliver outstanding results.
+Empowered leadership focuses on guiding and supporting teams rather than directing every task, enabling individuals to take ownership of their work, respond quickly to challenges, and contribute to continuous improvement throughout the project lifecycle.

 Regular reflection and adjustment foster continuous improvement.
 Evaluating team performance, identifying areas for growth, and implementing changes accordingly contribute to ongoing success in various project environments.
 This reflective practice enables teams to identify areas for improvement, make necessary adjustments, and continuously evolve to deliver better outcomes over time.